 A career opportunity for MD's with 2-5 year's of experience (*)

 Offering a broad introduction to the pharmaceutical industry, the PMP aims to develop medical doctors, who have 2-5 years of clinical experience, within various functions where strong medical competencies are needed.
-Apply here from 22 January 2018.
+Read the job description and apply here.
 Programme starts September 2018. (*) If you have more than 5 years of experience show you interest for a medical career here.

 Explore Novo Nordisk through 3 rotations